-A first-of-its-kind collaboration between Transperth and Therapy Focus is helping to make catching the bus safer and easier for people who use mobility equipment.
+A first-of-its-kind collaboration between Transperth and Therapy Focus is helping make it safer and easier for people who use mobility equipment to catch the bus.

-On January 24, Transperth kindly arranged for an accessible bus to be available for an hour so that Chelsea Ong, Israa Atti and Naomi Parker could practice using their wheelchairs and scooters on the bus.
+In January Transperth kindly arranged for an accessible bus to be available for an hour so that Chelsea Ong, Israa Atti and Naomi Parker could practice using their wheelchairs and scooters onboard.

 Therapy Focus Adult Services Coordinator, Ruth Leong approached Transperth with the idea after seeing a need for this kind of support.

 “When our clients first receive mobility equipment they don’t really get an opportunity to practice using it on public transport.
 It can be very difficult to manoeuvre a wheelchair or scooter in a crowded environment, and having to learn these skills on the go can be intimidating.
 Particularly with the time and space constraints that come with boarding a bus,” Ruth said.

 “We approached Transperth to see if they could make an accessible bus available so that our clients could practice without the rush and crowd you’d usually find on a bus route.
 Thankfully they were extremely helpful and accommodating.”

 With the assistance of Therapy Focus therapists and Transperth bus driver, Derrek, the group were are able to rehearse using bus ramps, tagging on and learning how to park their mobility equipment within a confined space.